 The advent of numerous cloning toolkits, which offer a wealth of standardized parts that can be put together and speed up the engineering of complex genetic devices, has been made possible by developing high-throughput cloning techniques.
 Although there aren’t as many cloning toolkits for mammalian synthetic biology as for bacterial and yeast, some are now made public.

-- Synthetic biology is centered on building DNA-encoded programs, and the time needed to design, and constructs for testing is frequently determined by the method used.
+- Synthetic biology is centered on building DNA-encoded programs, and the time needed to design and construct for testing is frequently determined by the method used.

 - This study describes and summarizes critical features of the available toolkits for DNA construction for mammalian cells.
 In addition, a comparison is made with the various cloning strategies according to their complexity and the time required to produce constructs of various sizes.